philou/philou.github.com/source/_posts/2017-09-22-how-we-used-the-improvement-kata-to-gain-25-percent-of-productivity-part-4.markdown

 *   raise clean errors on things that are not yet supported
 *   prevent scope creep from bug reports

 A few months ago, when we decided to prioritize bugs before features, we had defined a definition for bugs.
 Here is what it looked like.
-Something is a bug if anyone of these is true :
+Something is a bug if any one of these is true :

 1. It used to work
 2. It corrupts data